This dessert is delicious, healthy and light.

 Want beautiful, glowing skin?
 Be sure to include natural food sources of vitamin C, like grapefruit.
 They’re a wonderful food source of beta carotene and lycopene, and the fiber and water content will promote a healthy digestive function

 Chia Seeds: chia seeds are one of nature’s richest anti-oxidants – shown to stop up to 70% of free radical activity.
-Chia is high in fiber, and the seeds absorb water while they’re inside your intestinal tract – along with toxins that can build up in the gut walls, helping to filter and carry them from your body.
+Chia is high in fiber, and the seeds absorb water while they’re inside your intestinal tract – along with any toxic elements that can build up in the gut walls, helping to filter and carry them from your body.

 While they’re absorbing water, the soluble fiber in the seeds forms a gel-like substance in the stomach (you can observe this by dropping some seeds in a glass of water) that works as a prebiotic – supporting the growth of healthy probiotics in the gut.